katzenpost/katzenpost/handbook/index.rst

 Katzenpost can be used as a message oriented transport for a variety of applications and is in no way limited to the e-mail use case.
-Other possible applications of Katzenpost include but are not limited to: instant messenger applications such as Signal and Whatsapp, crypto currency transaction transport, bulletin board systems, file sharing and so forth.
+Other possible applications of Katzenpost include but are not limited to: instant messenger applications, crypto currency transaction transport, bulletin board systems, file sharing and so forth.

 The Katzenpost system has four component categories: